nschlia/ffmpegfs/README.md

 * **Work on release 1.6 now in progress.**
 * Added MOV target format *(incomplete, work in progress)*.
 * Added AIFF target format *(incomplete, work in progress)*.
-* Added Apple Prores target format.
+* Added Apple Prores target format *(please read the "A few words on Prores" section)*.
 * Added smart transcoding feature, see "Smart Transcoding" *(incomplete, work in progress)*.

 About